d33paks1ngh/Netflix-GPT/README.md

 - Starts with the login page creation.
 - covert the login page into sign Up page using state variables;
-- React library @"Formic" to make you life easy to create and work with form in react and for validation check.
+- React library "@Formic" to make you life easy to create and work with form in react and for validation check.
 - Now write form validation code in your login page.

 # Part_03 of NetflixGPT